Mark RuttePrime Minister, Minister of General Affairs

 The Prime Minister also heads the Ministry of General Affairs.
 The 1947 Constituent Instrument states that the Ministry is in charge of matters relating to general government policy in the Kingdom, where these are not expressly dealt with by other ministries.
 The Ministry's duties as described are hard to specify in detail but amount to responsibility for coordinating overall government policy.

 The Prime Minister’s office is in the ‘Torentje’ (the ‘turret’), which is part of the Binnenhof complex in The Hague.
 The Prime Minister’s official residence is known as the Catshuis.

 The Prime Minister is the minister primarily accountable for the Royal House.
 He meets with the King once a week to discuss government policy.

-The Prime Minister attends several international conferences and handles a wide range of bilateral international relations.
+The Prime Minister attends several international conferences each year and handles a wide range of bilateral international relations.

 The European Council is a regular meeting bringing together the heads of government of the European Union member states, plus the Finnish and French heads of state and the President of the European Commission.
-Important European and international issues are discussed at European Council meetings, at which the Prime Minister is accompanied by the Minister of Foreign Affairs and the State Secretary, who have a specific responsibility for European policy.
-The Prime Minister is accountable to Parliament for his actions as member of the European Council.
+Important European and international issues are discussed at European Council meetings, at which the Prime Minister is accompanied by the Minister of Foreign Affairs, who has specific responsibility for European policy.
+The Prime Minister is accountable to Parliament for his actions as a member of the European Council.